Search the OSCAR Documentation

 Preface

-These are instructions on how to set up electronic data transfer (EDT) for downloading your labs in HL7 format from each individual major laboratory, and uploading them to your OSCAR EMR.
-This is the original method of getting electronic lab data to your EMR without the need for OntarioMD certification.
-The other newer methods are with OLIS (if you have an OntarioMD certified EMR), which the open source OSCAR Community Edition is not eligible.
-You vendor may have other newer methods of downloading lab data such as Excelleris (check with Open OSP Service Cooperative) for their solution.
+These are instructions on how to set up electronic data transfer (EDT) for downloading your labs in HL7 format from each individual laboratory, and uploading them to your OSCAR EMR.
+This is a generic method of getting any electronic lab data to your EMR without the need for OntarioMD certification.

 Document Version History